 Asset managers, such as those that manage mutual funds and exchange traded funds, principally on behalf of third party investors, at times acquire sufficient voting ownership interests in Allstate to require disclosure.
-BlackRock, Inc. has disclosed that it, together with certain subsidiaries, held 6.1% of our common stock as of December 31, 2013.
-BlackRock also manages a small portion of Allstate's investment portfolio under an investment management agreement and has licensed an investment technology software system to Allstate.
+BlackRock, Inc. has disclosed that it, together with certain subsidiaries, held 5.7% of our common stock as of December 31, 2014.
+BlackRock also manages approximately \$2 billion of Allstate's investment portfolio under an investment management agreement and has licensed an investment technology software system to Allstate.
 The terms of these arrangements are customary and the aggregate related fees are not material.
-Northern Trust Corporation has disclosed that it, together with certain subsidiaries, held 5.0% of our common stock as of December 31, 2013, some of which was held by the Northern Trust Company as trustee on behalf of participants in Allstate's 401(k) Savings Plan.
+State Street Corp. also manages an investment portfolio of \$2.5 billion on behalf of participants in Allstate's 401(k) Savings Plan and \$1.9 billion on behalf of Allstate domestic qualified pension plans.
+The terms of these arrangements are customary and the aggregate related fees are not material.